-I got really excited in a Trader Joe’s a couple weeks ago (honestly, not an uncommon occurrence) and I bought a box of Israeli couscous.
+I got really excited in a Trader Joe’s a couple weeks ago (honestly, not an uncommon occurrence) and I bought a box of pearl couscous.
 I had a vague idea of roasting some butternut squash or some root vegetables to mix into it, but we ended up using the squash for something else.
 The couscous was left stranded.
 But then a few nights ago we needed a moderately quick dinner and I was craving green vegetables, and as I was scanning the kitchen my eyes fell upon the couscous.

 So, I grabbed it.
 Also five or so stalks of kale, a handful of frozen peas, a stalk of celery or two, and an orange bell pepper.